 Concerns regarding current staff largely focused on Mr. Parker and Mr. Massaro, whom staff described as Mr. Parker’s protégé.
 Dr. Schrage learned that after then Chairman Cardin reappointed Mr. Parker as CSCE’s Staff Director in 2021, four of the top five most experienced CSCE staff left.
-This senior staff exodus had been predicted by the prior Democratic Chief of Staff, who departed in 2021 after warning Senator Cardin of Mr. Parker’s misconduct and conflicts with officials, including several of these senior staff, that questioned his activities.
+This senior staff exodus had been predicted by the prior Democratic Chief of Staff, who departed in 2021 after warning Senator Cardin of Mr. Parker’s misconduct and conflicts with officials, including several of these senior staff who questioned his activities.
 This left almost no senior staff oversight and removed any guardrails around Mr. Parker.
-While the top two senior staff are to independently appointed ever two years under the CSCE statute, Mr. Parker had remained in place through several staff cycles.
+While the top two senior staff are independently appointed ever two years under the CSCE statute, Mr. Parker had remained in place through several staff cycles.

-Concerns about serious CAA abuses grew after an early incident involving Mr. Parker and a woman whom several CSCE Commissioners approved to replace the former Communications Director, a longtime CSCE official who departed the Commission after Mr. Parker was appointed Staff Director in 2021, following her reported complaints regarding Mr. Parker (including Mr. Parker bullying her and saying “anyone could do her job”).
-The new woman Communications Director candidate emerged from a private initial meeting with Mr. Parker so disturbed that she immediately withdrew from the position, reported crying to her husband and stating that she would never work with Mr. Parker.
+Concerns about serious CAA abuses grew after an early incident involving Mr. Parker and a woman whom several CSCE Commissioners approved to replace the former Communications Director, a longtime CSCE official who departed the Commission after Mr. Parker was appointed Staff Director in 2021, following her complaints regarding Mr. Parker (including Mr. Parker bullying her and saying “anyone could do her job”).
+The new woman Communications Director candidate emerged from a private initial meeting with Mr. Parker so disturbed that she immediately withdrew from the position, reported crying to her husband, and stating that she would never work with Mr. Parker.

 After she did this, Mr. Day called Dr. Schrage, stated that he was shocked as he had known the woman for years, and demanded to know what happened.
 Mr. Day then instructed Dr. Schrage that due to this and the other staff reports of racial and sexual misconduct, especially involving Mr. Parker, the Congressional Accountability Act (CAA) imposed a legal obligation on the CSCE to promptly and thoroughly investigate the allegations of discrimination.
 Dr. Schrage repeatedly requested to have this investigation led by an outside entity to avoid disrupting CSCE operations and management, but Mr. Day refused.

-Dr. Schrage then decided that he would task the incoming General Counsel, Michael Geffroy, a military war veteran who had served as chief counsel of a Congressional committee.
-After Mr. Geffroy been approved for hiring by all four bipartisan Senate and House officials, to lead this investigation, Mr. Parker would attempt to delay or block Mr. Geffroy’s hiring, slowing the start of the required CAA investigation.
+Dr. Schrage then decided that he would task the incoming General Counsel, Michael Geffroy, a military war veteran who had served as chief counsel of a Congressional committee, to lead this investigation.
+After Mr. Geffroy had been approved for hiring by all four bipartisan Senate and House officials, Mr. Parker attempted to delay or block Mr. Geffroy’s hiring, slowing the start of the required CAA investigation.

-Later, when Dr. Schrage asked Mr. Parker about the interaction with the woman Communications Director candidate.
-Mr. Parker said he could not recall anything specific about their meeting that would have upset her.
+Later, when Dr. Schrage asked Mr. Parker about the interaction with the woman Communications Director candidate, Mr. Parker said he could not recall anything specific about their meeting that would have upset her.
 Mr. Parker then told Dr. Schrage that he was concerned about this candidate joining CSCE because she said that she only wanted to work for Chairman Wilson, but the candidate and all other officials indicated Mr. Parker’s assertion was false.

-Around this same time in spring of 2023, Dr. Schrage met with CSCE Commissioner Senator Roger Wicker’s then-Chief of Staff who aggressively pushed Dr. Schrage to fire Mr. Massaro, citing his actions, including traveling to Ukraine, promoting his personal meeting with President Zelenskyy during his unofficial travel, and advancing his personal positions on matters related to CSCE and U.S. issues on his widely-followed social media platform.
-Dr. Schrage indicated that he had been told Mr. Parker, Mr. Massaro’s supervisor, took similar actions and encouraged Mr. Massaro to take such actions; so punishing Mr. Massaro for actions encouraged by Mr. Parker may not be fair until this was explored further.
+Around this same time in spring of 2023, Dr. Schrage met with CSCE Commissioner Senator Roger Wicker’s then-Chief of Staff, who aggressively pushed Dr. Schrage to fire Mr. Massaro citing his actions, including traveling to Ukraine, promoting his personal meeting with President Zelenskyy during his unofficial travel, and advancing his personal positions on matters related to CSCE and U.S. issues on his widely-followed social media platform.
+Dr. Schrage indicated that he had been told that Mr. Parker, Mr. Massaro’s supervisor, took similar actions and encouraged Mr. Massaro to take such actions; so punishing Mr. Massaro for actions encouraged by Mr. Parker may not be fair until this was explored further.